hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 }
 ```

-With this list of pseudobulked seurat objects, we are able to run the following DESeq2 differential expression steps easily on every celltype as we have the aggregated counts handy.
+With this list of pseudobulked Seurat objects, we are able to run the following DESeq2 differential expression steps easily on every celltype as we have the aggregated counts handy.

 ## Differential gene expression with DESeq2

 **We will be using [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) for the pseudobulk DE analysis, and the analysis steps with DESeq2 are shown in the flowchart below in green and blue**.
 DESeq2 first normalizes the count data to account for differences in library sizes and RNA composition between samples.
 Then, we will use the normalized counts to make some plots for QC at the gene and sample level.
 The final step is to use the appropriate functions from the DESeq2 package to perform the differential expression analysis.
 We will go into each of these steps briefly, but additional details and helpful suggestions regarding DESeq2 can be found in [our materials](https://hbctraining.github.io/DGE_workshop_salmon_online/schedule/links-to-lessons.html) detailing the workflow for bulk RNA-seq analysis, as well as in the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).

 <p align="center">
   <img src="../img/pseudobulk_de_workflow.png" width="400">
 </p>

 ## Creating a DESeq2 object